cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/, /rest/write/2/)
 If reverse compatibility is required to be maintained, then the rest/1 or rest/write/1 code must remain.

+* 2016/10/18 - 1.6.1:
+    * Changed the field RestDynamicSememeColunInfoCreate.columnDataType from RestDynamicSememeDataType to String for ease of creation / parsing.
+    * Changed the field RestDynamicSememeColunInfoCreate.columnValidatorTypes from RestDynamicSememeValidatorType to String for ease of creation / parsing.
+      * The string values for either of these fields may be populated with the name or enumId from the enum types.
+See updated docs on the field.
+This vastly simplifies the object that needs to be constructed during writes to the server.
+On reads, the full Rest...Type is still returned for each enum.
 * 2016/10/17 - 1.6.0:
     * Cleaning up return types on /write APIs for consistency (everything now returns a RestWriteResponse)
     * Cleaning up inconsistent ways of changing the status on components (DTO vs parameter on update / create calls)